kirstvh/BioCCP.jl/README.md

 #### Launch Pluto notebook from Browser

-The Pluto notebooks can be launched directly from your browser using Binder (no installation of Julia/packages required):
+The Pluto notebooks can be launched directly from your browser using Binder (no installation of Julia/packages required, however, the runtime will be significantly longer compared to using Pluto locally):

 - Report-generating Pluto notebook: &emsp; [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/kirstvh/PlutoNotebooks/main?urlpath=pluto/open?path=/home/jovyan/notebooks/BioCCP_Interactive_Notebook.jl)